pewforum.org Topics Issues Science & Bioethics

 A newly elected Kansas Board of Education overturns a 2005 directive allowing public school students in the state to hear criticisms of evolution.

-This timeline was written by David Masci, a senior research fellow at the Pew Research Center's Forum on Religion & Public Life.
+This report was written by David Masci, a senior researcher at the Pew Research Center’s Religion & Public Life Project.